yochaigal/cairn/wip/2e/how-do-saves-work.md

 **Lucius**: _""THE PALE MAN LONGS TO DIE!"_

 **Warden**: _"The jailer stops in his tracks, then lowers the manacles.
-He nods, then gestures that you follow him."_
+He nods once, then gestures that you follow him."_

 **Lucius**: _"Well, that was lucky.
 What is this some code for jailers?
 Executioners?
 Well, whatever it is, I'm following."_